MinecraftForkage/MinecraftForkage/README.md

    If you are on Windows, you should run this in Cygwin.
    MSYS may also work, but has not been tested by the Minecraft Forkage team.

-6. If patching fails, run `make clean` and retry.
-(This is probably related to nondeterminism in FernFlower.)
+6. If patching fails, run `make clean` and try again.
+This is probably related to nondeterminism in FernFlower.
+You might need to try a few times.

-7. Refresh the MinecraftForkage project in Eclipse.
+7. Open the MinecraftForkage project in Eclipse.

+8. Once Eclipse finishes building the workspace, you are now set up.
+   There are predefined "MCF Client" and "MCF Server" run configurations.
+Note that they will not be in the drop-down menu - you will need to select them in the run configurations dialog the first time you use them.

+== Libraries ==

 External libraries for both Minecraft and Forge will be downloaded to `libraries/` when you run any makefile target (TODO: make it an actual target, instead of running automatically).
 The folder structure is not preserved - all the library JARs are simply dumped into that directory.
 Natives will be extracted to `libraries/natives/`.

-TODO: Write something here about how the decompilation/patching/install process works internally.
-(Or not here, but somewhere)

-As long as this project is taking upstream patches from Minecraft Forge, we need to use their source-patching process.
-If Minecraft Forkage ever becomes independent from Forge, then it may be preferable to switch to a bytecode-patching process for simplicity, as source-patching is heavily dependent on the decompilation process.

-It would also be convenient to distribute the server and client a single JARs, if possible.
-Downloading stuff at runtime is a bad idea.
-(Downloading stuff at install time is a bit better)